Page last updated:

 This topic describes the types of certificates used in Pivotal Platform that require planned rotation.

-Pivotal Platform uses a root Certificate Authority (CA) and various leaf certificates.
-Root CAs are self-signed certificates that issue leaf certificates.
-Root CAs can be generated by Pivotal or custom.
+Pivotal Platform uses certificate authorities (CAs) and various leaf certificates.
+CAs are self-signed certificates that issue leaf certificates.
+CAs can be generated by Pivotal or custom.

 Leaf certificates are signed by a CA and are used to identify resources in Pivotal Platform.
 Both root CAs and leaf certificates require planned rotation in Pivotal Platform.

 The following types of Pivotal Platform certificates require planned rotation:

 Ops Manager root CA: The Ops Manager root CA issues other certificates that Pivotal Platform uses.
 The root CA can be a Pivotal-generated CA or your own custom CA. The Ops Manager root CA expires four years after creation.
 For more information about viewing the root CAs for Ops Manager, see Listing the Root Certificate Authorities in the Ops Manager API documentation.

 Other internal CAs: The following CAs are used primarily for internal purposes:

 - BOSH NATS CA: The BOSH NATS CA is rotated automatically when you rotate the Ops Manager root CA. The BOSH NATS CA is rotatable in API v2.3.10 or later, v2.4.4 or later, and v2.5 or later.
 For more information, see 2.3.10 in Ops Manager v2.3 Release Notes and 2.4.4 in Ops Manager v2.4 Release Notes.